pearcej/complex/ThinkComplexity/_sources/Scale-free networks/Cumulative distributions.rst

    Figure 5.4: CDF of degree in the Facebook dataset along with the WS model (left) and the BA model (right), on a log-x scale.

-Figure ?? represents the degree distribution by plotting the probability mass function (PMF) on a log-log scale.
+:ref:`Figure 5.4 <fig_5.4>` represents the degree distribution by plotting the probability mass function (PMF) on a log-log scale.
 That’s how Barabási and Albert present their results and it is the representation used most often in articles about power law distributions.
 But it is not the best way to look at data like this.

 A better alternative is a **cumulative distribution function** (CDF), which maps from a value, x, to the fraction of values less than or equal to x.